how to obtain medical records

 - Fax: 937-641-5404

-- In person: Health Information Management is located on the bottom floor of the outpatient care center at Dayton Children’s main campus.
-Our hours are 8:00 am - 4:00 pm
+- In person: Health Information Management is located in 2B on the second floor at Dayton Children’s main campus.
+Our hours are 8:00 am - 3:00 pm

 Monday - Friday excluding holidays.